chiarabif/chiarabif/README.md

 ## Hi everyone! 💫

 My name is Chiara!
 I'm currently a bachelor student at EPFL in the chemistry and chemical engineering section.
-I'm going to be starting my first chemical programming project soon 🧪 ⚗️ 🧬.
+I just finished my first chemical programming project 🧪 ⚗️ 🧬.

 How to reach me:
 - email: chiara.bifulco@epfl.ch